dimipapadeas/CandidatesEvaluation/README.md

 ### Exercise 2 (10 points)

-At the moment The code runs into some exceptions when The User tries to view the About page.
+At the moment code runs into some exceptions when the User tries to open the About page.
 The candidate should Find the exceptions and eliminate the broken behaviour.

 ### Exercise 3 (30 points)